brett-olsen/C64-Bridge-Project/README.md

 > ```

 <br>
-The one line fix, swaps the capture device from DirectShow to a more Linux compatible CAP_V4L2 capture interface, properly setting your camera to the correct/maximum resolution will also improve text recognition for the AI Model's.<br><br>
+The one line fix, swaps the capture device from DirectShow to a more Linux compatible CAP_V4L2 capture interface and properly setting your camera to the correct/maximum resolution will also improve text recognition for the AI Model's.<br><br>

-And that's it, now you know as much about VibeC64 as I do =D
+And that's it, now you know as much about VibeC64 as I do =D. Many thanks to the amazing Bence Blaske for his work, be sure to checkout the VibeC64 project over at https://github.com/bbence84/VibeC64.